Reasons why you might call me:

 The Gambler

 Right around 2013, I got a referred to a gentleman by a landscaper I know.
-His name was Harold.
-The gentleman called me and asked me to come do some things around his house.
+My new client's name was Harold.
+He called me and asked to meet me and discuss and possible come do some things around his house.
 I went on what I always consider at first, an interview.
 I always expect an interview, and lots of times that is what it is.
 We met, he asked me a few questions about what could I do, how did I get into the business, some other stuff.
 We hit it off right away.
 He was older, he was recovering from back surgery and needed some stuff done on his little one story house.
 One of the first things he told me was, he was dying soon (like at anytime) and he needed to get his house ready to sell in case it had to be sold when he died.
 He wanted a good price from the estate to leave for his heirs.
 I'm no doctor, but I told him that he didn't look like he was dying to me.
 He assured me I was wrong.
 We continued to argue that point for the next five years.
 Then he won the argument.
 But that isn't the story.
 This is the story.

 One of the things I found out about Harold was that he had a love of gambling.
 He mostly loved 3 card poker machines and tables.
 He told me that at one time when he and his friend were more active, they traveled to many of the casinos in the south and won a lot of money.
 He conveniently left out that he probably lost more money than he won, but hey, it was his story to tell.

-So over the years, Harold's health did decline.
-I got to be pretty good friends with Harold and we talked almost everyday.
+Over the years, Harold's health did decline.
+It was hard to witness as I had gotten to be pretty good friends with Harold.
+We talked almost everyday.
 To say that Harold was eccentric would be an understatement.
-Harold was generous, cantankerous, weirdly particular about some things, and really smart.
+Harold was generous, cantankerous, weirdly particular about some things, and really quite clever.
 Many of the tips and tricks I picked up for my profession I credit to Harold.
 He taught me how to balance a ceiling fan.
 He showed me how to make a fixture to paint both sides of a door so that the paint doesn't get messed up on either side.
-And other stuff.
+He also taught me a lot of other stuff.

-But as he reminisced to me over the years about his love of gambling, and how he always felt treated like royalty whenever he went to the casinos, he also asked me almost continuously about planning a trip someday to go back.
-He was pretty old, couldn't drive long distances any longer because of his poor health, and he really wanted to go one last time.
-Eventually, we planned a trip.
+But as he reminisced to me over the years about his love of gambling, and how he always felt treated like royalty whenever he went to the casinos, he also asked me almost continuously about planning a trip someday to go back to Louisiana to gamble.
+Since he was in such poor health, he was unable to drive long distances any longer.
+Still, he really wanted to go one last time.
+So eventually, we planned a trip.
 I talked about it with my wife and she encouraged me to go with Harold.

 Harold offered to pay for the trip except for my gambling money.
-He needed me to drive and offered his truck and gas, he would pay for the hotels and dinners with the coupons he got in the mail from the casinos and he would have one last trip to gamble.
-So, with a little planning and some coupons, we took off to Shreveport to gamble.
+He asked me to drive and offered his truck and gas, he would pay for the hotels and dinners with the coupons he got in the mail from the casinos and he would have one last trip to gamble.
+So, with a little planning and some casino coupons, we took off on what was to be "Harold's Last Big Adventure" and drove to Shreveport to gamble.

 It's one of the last and most fond memories I have of Harold.
 And over 5 years, there were many.
 So, I drove him, and we went to a few casinos.
 We had a couple of great dinners.
 I gambled a tiny bit, I'm not much for gambling.
 I basically donated a few bucks to the casino.
 And as it happens, so did Harold.